php-pure/sacky-server/readme.md

 To start, clone this project [sacky-client](https://github.com/php-pure/sacky-client) or download it.

 Open **channel.html** from the ``sacky-client`` atleast 2 browser tabs for them to comunicate each other, a channel **#general** will be listened and should be printed inside your CLI console.

+---

+# Contribute

+I would love to see some class interpreters and a client requester in the sacky-client repo, it will really help us to enhance more this package having a lot of options to work around not just a channel base.